 Petersburg DUI Lawyer

 • Whether there were any minors in the vehicle when the suspect was arrested.

-The penalty for first-time DUI violation can be up to 12 months in jail.
+The penalty for a first-time DUI violation can be up to 12 months in jail.
 A second (or subsequent) conviction invokes mandatory minimum jail sentences and minimum fines that begin at $500 and could be as high as $1,000.

-Those convicted of DUI will be ordered to have an ignition interlock device installed in their vehicle once their license is returned to them.The minimum amount of time that this device must remain on the vehicle is dependent on the BAC at the time of the offense.
+Those convicted of DUI will be ordered to have an ignition interlock device installed in their vehicle once their license is returned to them.
+The minimum amount of time that this device must remain on the vehicle is dependent on the BAC at the time of the offense.
 There is also a new penalty for underage DWI.
-It is a minimum $500 fine, a one-year license suspension, and 50 hours of community service making it important that a Petersburg DUI attorney is consulted.
+It is a minimum $500 fine, a one-year license suspension, and 50 hours of community service, making it important that a Petersburg DUI lawyer is consulted.
+Call today.

+Petersburg DUI Lawyer